 Your registration fee includes the provision of you bike number, licence for riding and a recording your times.
 When you sign in at Registration (at the Main Entrance) we will supply you with one race sticker for you to apply to your bike's front number plate.

-We allow Any Bike and Any Tyre to accommodate all riders.
+We allow Any Bike & Any Tyre to accommodate all riders.
 However, the same bike that qualifies on Saturday MUST be the same bike racing on Sunday.

 Stickers must be prominently displayed.
 This is crucial for your timings to be recorded effectively.

 Next you will need to make your way to the Start Line to have your bike checked (scrutineering).
 Once it has been passed you can progress to the start-line.